marsharober/react-native-oct-readme/README.md

         ```swift
         <key>NSAppleMusicUsageDescription</key>
-        <string>App wants to access your media library to add media</string>
+        <string>App needs to access your media library to add media</string>
         <key>NSCameraUsageDescription</key>
-        <string>App wants to access your camera to take photos to record information</string>
+        <string>App needs to access your camera to take photos to record information</string>
         <key>NSMicrophoneUsageDescription</key>
-        <string>App wants to access your microphone to record voice</string>
+        <string>App needs to access your microphone to record voice</string>
         <key>NSPhotoLibraryAddUsageDescription</key>
-        <string>App wants to access your photo library to add photos</string>
+        <string>App needs to access your photo library to add photos</string>
         <key>NSPhotoLibraryUsageDescription</key>
-        <string>App wants to access your photo library to add photos</string>
+        <string>App needs to access your photo library to add photos</string>
         <key>NSLocationWhenInUseUsageDescription</key>
-        <string>App wants to access your location to record information</string>
+        <string>App needs to access your location to record information</string>
         ```

 - 步骤6